United Way's CORE Approach

 What is United Way of Snohomish County’s new direction?

 Why are you changing your approach and role in the community?

 United Way of Snohomish County is growing in response to the demands of a changing community.
-Our work is at the beginning of an exciting, new chapter and will be focused on cross-sector Collaboratives (groups of community partners working together) creating long-term solutions for families with young children.
+Our work is at the beginning of an exciting, new chapter and is focused on cross-sector Collaboratives (groups of community partners working together) creating long-term solutions for families with young children.

 What is the 2-Generational Approach?